May 9, 2022

 There may be no fresh risks of an escalation in the Ukraine war and in the standoff between the EU and Russia regarding its fossil fuels, but recession fears spilled over to the carbon market.
 The price of a ton of CO2 equivalent within the EU ETS fell more than 5% after challenging recent record highs.

-Prices of European permits for emissions of carbon dioxide and other greenhouse gas emissions were racing last week toward record highs, which were set in February with the surge in fossil fuel demand amid the energy crisis and the anticipation of Russia’s invasion of Ukraine.
+Prices of European permits for emissions of carbon dioxide and other greenhouse gases were racing last week toward record highs, which were set in February with the surge in fossil fuel demand amid the energy crisis and the anticipation of Russia’s invasion of Ukraine.
 The surge was reversed today with an all-out drop in stocks and commodities including gas and oil.

 Fears of a global recession sent prices of fossil fuels lower, spilling over to the European Union’s Emission Trading System (EU ETS).
 The benchmark December futures contract tumbled more than 5% on the ICE Endex exchange to just under EUR 87 per ton of CO2 equivalent, compared to the all-time closing high of EUR 96.93 from February 8.